 2."Drunk in Love" ft.
 JAY-Z

 In the four years since its release, "Drunk in Love" has managed to become so iconic, so ubiquitous in pop culture that it becomes hard to assess the track as a track.
 Was there ever a time in which "surf bort" wasn't part of the lexicon?
 But there's a reason this song has stood the test of time beyond its memeable lyrics.
 As a testament to her relationship with JAY-Z, "Drunk in Love" makes abundantly clear that the tidal waves of bass line, the colossal vocal flourishes and the promise that we will indeed be all night, don't even come close to expressing just how much love Bey has in her heart.

 A masterpiece of a pop song, the lead single from Beyoncé‘s debut solo album Dangerously in Love was heralded an instant classic by critics upon its release back in 2003.
 With Young B and the R-O-C, some insanely catchy trumpets, and equal parts romance and sex appeal, Beyoncé proved she was more than ready for a solo career, with pop music canon-worthy “Crazy in Love.”
 Not even 14 subsequent years of hit-making can dull the power of this one.
 And no shade to Destiny's Child, but this is where Bey well truly began, an origin story for the ages.

-For more like this, take a look at our ranking of the 40 Best Kanye West Songs right here.
+For more like this, take a look at our ranking of the 40 Best Kanye West songs, and J. Cole best songs.